 - SSgt.
 Leland D. Price has a memorial marker and is buried at Riverside Cemetery in Defiance, OH.

 Since 2004, extensive interviews and searches have been conducted in the jungles and hills of Babeldaob attempting to locate the burial site of the three remaining MIAs.
 No definitive evidence has been located but the searches continue.

-- The Last Flight Home: a movie produced and directed by Daniel T. O’Brien.
+- The Last Flight Home: a movie co-produced and co-directed by Daniel T. O’Brien.
 Dan is Project Recover’s Chief Financial Officer and Administrator.

-- Vanished: the Sixty Year Search for Missing Men of World War II by Wyl Hilton Hilton was with Project recover when they located the Arnett B-24.
+- Vanished: the Sixty Year Search for Missing Men of World War II by Wil S. Hilton was with Project recover when they located the Arnett B-24.

 - Mission: Palau, a one-of-kind painting of the Arnett B-24, by Mark Pestana